hormoz-lab/Cell-2020-CARLIN/README.md

 ## Download Software

 1. If you haven't done so, first [download and install the CARLIN pipeline](https://gitlab.com/hormozlab/carlin) according to the instructions, making sure to update the MATLAB path as instructed.
-The results in the manuscript match commit `f20a032f41d57a7a96950c86d71eea0250540894` so be sure to use that version (via `git checkout`), if you want to match to reproduce numerics exactly.
+To reproduce figures and numerics exactly, make sure to checkout the version of code used in preparing the paper (via `git checkout v1.0`).

 2. Download the code from this repository into the directory given by PAPER_PATH: